Football Official

 Why do officials stand over the football and deliberately deny the center from hiking the ball as the play clock ticks away?
 Sometimes the offense wants to "hurry up"offense and cannot due to the ref standing over the ball on the line of scrimmage

-Asked by Willfire67 over 8 years ago
+Asked by Willfire67 about 9 years ago

 If the offense has substituted, the defense has to be given an opportunity to "match up".
 There are limits in time, but the D has to have the chance.
 If the defense doesn't sub immediately, the official moves off the ball.
 When you see an official with his arms out to the side ("iron cross") they are in that time frame allowing the defense to sub.

-Asked by The Old AD over 7 years ago
+Asked by Erik over 8 years ago

-Asked by Rick almost 9 years ago
+Asked by Terry about 9 years ago

 Upon the flagging for "unsportsmanlike" conduct, why is the "initial" call not enforced when two opposing players are flagged?

-Asked by Darius over 7 years ago
+Asked by Darius about 8 years ago

 I'm not sure what you mean.